6 questions students should ask about checking accounts

 Be sure you understand all the ways you can get your money.
 Does the bank offer online and mobile banking so you can access and review your accounts whenever you want?
 Both these tools make it easy to track your spending, pay bills, send money, deposit checks and more.

-Also, it’s smart to find out where the bank has branches and Automated Teller Machines (ATMs).
+Also, it’s smart to find out where the bank has branches and ATMs.
 Is it a convenient walk, bike or drive to get to one?
 Most banks have an ATM locator online or on their mobile banking app.

-Keep in mind that if the ATM you select is not owned by your bank, you may be assessed surcharge fees for using an ATM.
-A surcharge fee is charged by the owner of the ATM.
-Additional fees for each transaction conducted at an ATM may also be assessed by your bank.
-Be sure you understand these fees to choose the bank and account that best suits your financial needs.
+Keep in mind that if the ATM you select is not owned by your bank, you may be assessed a surcharge by the owner of the ATM.
+Also, some banks charge fees for each ATM transaction.
+Be sure you understand these fees before choosing the bank and account that best suits your financial needs.

 4. Are there limits on accessing your money?

 Many checking accounts have limits in place to protect your account in case it’s compromised.
 For instance, there may be a cap on how much money you can withdraw in a 24-hour period.
-And, often checks drawn off of foreign banks may be not permitted at ATMs.
-Make sure you’re aware of these safety measures and how they might affect your usage.
+And many banks won’t let you deposit a foreign check or foreign currency at an ATM (you’ll need to go into a branch for these transactions).
+Make sure you’re aware of these safety measures and how they might affect you.

 5. How can you avoid overdrafts and overdraft fees?

 Overdrafts — spending more than is in your account — can lead to expensive fees, and you should make every effort to avoid doing so.
-Your banks online and mobile tools can help you monitor your transactions and available balance.
-For example, you may be able to set up alerts to let you know when your account has reached a certain balance.
-Banks also may offer you the ability to transfer money from a savings account to a checking account to cover an overdraft.
+Online and mobile banking tools can help you monitor your transactions and available balance.
+For example, you can set up alerts to let you know when your account has reached a certain balance.
+And many banks let you transfer money from a savings account to a checking account to cover an overdraft.

 Some banks also offer overdraft protection: if you qualify, a line of credit can allow debit and ATM transactions to be processed even if your account is out of funds.
 You need to opt in to these services, and they often involve additional fees or interest rates that can add up.
 It’s best to practice sound financial planning and avoid overdrafts entirely.